Disclamer: I dont own Zootopia or Firewatch. Please support the official release.

 Nick had to admit as far as sights went this place would be hard to beat.
-He could make out a massive lake, several rivers, and a lot of trails for hiking.
-He even managed to spot an occupied camp site or two.
-He was somewhat relieved to know there were other mammals nearby but also apprehensive.
+He could make out a giant lake, several rivers, and a lot of trails for hiking.
+He even managed to spot an occupied campsite or two.
+The fox was somewhat relieved to know there were other mammals nearby but also apprehensive.
 He wasn't exactly in the mood to make small talk with strangers at the moment.
 Not even for a quick hustle or two.
 The fox chuckled to himself wondering if he could even hustle anyone out of anything here in the middle of the woods.

 Nick squinted as he noticed another tower far off in the distance.
 He guessed that was the tower watching the valley just beyond Two Forks.
 He remembered what the lady at the Parks Department had mentioned.
-His supervisor would be in that particular tower and would be his primary contact to the outside world.
+His supervisor would be in that particular tower and would be his primary contact with the outside world.

-It took a few more hours but Nick had finally made it to the Two Forks Fire watch tower.
+It took a few more hours but Nick had finally made it to the Two Forks Firewatch tower.
 He was drenched in sweat and heaving at this point as he dragged his tired and aching body up the wooden steps.

 Even though it only took a few minutes to scale the tower Nick felt like he had been walking for ages to the top.
 When he finally reached the last step he let out a small cheer.

-"Gooooooooood evening Two Forks!
-About time you showed up!"
+"Gooooooooood evening Two Forks.
+About time you showed up."
 The voice was obviously female, bubbly, happy, and full of joy.
-Yep, Nick hated it.

 "Uh, hello?"
 Nick responded as he scanned the room.
 There was no answer so Nick tried again, "Hello?"

 "You are totally talking to yourself right now aren't you?"
 The voice shot back.
-"As much fun as it would be making you think this is the ghost of a firewatcher before you I am gonna get super bored if I don't have someone to talk to soon!
-There is a small orange walkie talkie on the desk by that fossil of a computer you got, pick it up and press the black button!"
+"As much fun as it would be making you think this is the ghost of a firewatcher before you I am gonna get super bored if I don't have someone to talk to soon.
+There is a small orange walkie-talkie on the desk by that fossil of a computer you got, pick it up and press the black button."

-Nick followed the voices directions and picked up the small orange device and keyed the microphone, "Um hello, testing, can you read me...or whatever?
+Nick followed the voice's directions and picked up the small orange device and keyed the microphone, "Um hello, testing, can you read me...or whatever?
 Over?"

-"Oh sounds like we got a cute one!"
-The voice responded back playfully, "First off, we aren't the cops, so that over and out junk, yeah lose it!
-Secondly I can hear you loud and clear!"
+"Oh sounds like we got a cute one."
+The voice responded back playfully, "First off, we aren't the cops, so that over and out junk, yeah lose it.
+Secondly, I can hear you loud and clear."

-"Oh great, this is gonna be fun," Nick mumbled before keying up the radio once more, "Got it, lose the cop talk!
+"Oh great, this is gonna be fun," Nick mumbled before keying up the radio once more, "Got it, lose the cop talk.
 Any other requests?"

 "Yeah, got any funny accents?
-I sometimes like to switch things up and go for something more western!"
+I sometimes like to switch things up and go for something more western."
 The voice came back with so much happiness that Nick felt like he may vomit.

 "Sorry, but all out of accents right now, that's what happens when you are super tired," Nick said, trying his best to lay on a heavy hint.

-"Nice to meet you Judy," Nick said, doing his best to sound polite even though he wanted this conversation to end.
-"My name is Nick Wilde, just call me Nick!"
+"Nice to meet you, Judy," Nick said, doing his best to sound polite even though he wanted this conversation to end.
+"My name is Nick Wilde, just call me Nick."

-"I intended to, sweetheart just didn't seem appropriate yet!"
+"I intended to, sweetheart just didn't seem appropriate yet."
 Judy shot back over the radio.
 Nick had to chuckle at this one, maybe she wasn't all bad.